Hedwiges Maduro: International career

 Shortly after making his league debut with Ajax, Maduro won his first cap for the Netherlands on 26 March 2005, in a 2006 FIFA World Cup qualifier against Romania.
 He was picked for the final squad-of-23 by national team manager Marco van Basten – also his coach in Ajax's youth system – appearing four minutes in the 0–0 group stage draw against Argentina in an eventual round-of-16 exit.

 In 2007, despite already having amassed 12 senior caps, Maduro took part in the UEFA European Under-21 Championship which was held in the Netherlands, and scored the competition's first goal when the Jong Oranje beat Israel 1–0.
 He also played in the second match, a 2–1 win against Portugal which secured a semi-final spot and qualification to the Olympic tournament.

 In the semi-finals against England (1–1 after 120 minutes) Maduro successfully converted his penalty shootout attempt, as Holland won it 13–12 after 32 shots.
 The Dutch went on to retain their 2006 title by beating Serbia 4–1 in the final, and he was named in the 'UEFA Team of the Tournament'.

 Coaching career

 In addition to his work as an analyst on ESPN, Maduro also started his training as a professional football coach.
 During the 2018-2019 season, he was assistant coach to Erwin van de Looi at Jong Oranje.
-The following season he was assistant coach at the Netherlands Under 18.
-In mid-2020 he became head coach of Almere City U21.
+The following season, he was assistant coach at the Netherlands Under-18.
+In mid-2020, he became head coach of Almere City U21.
 He led the team to the U21 Division 1 title in 2022.
-Since December 2021, he had also worked as assistant coach of the Almere City first team.
+Starting in December 2021, he also worked as an assistant coach of the Almere City first team.
+In April 2022, it was announced he would be an assistant for the first team by signing a two-year contract.

+In June 2023, Maduro signed a three-year contract to become the assistant coach at his former club, Ajax.
+On 23 October that year, he became the caretaker manager of the club, following the dismissal of Maurice Steijn.
+Three days later, he lost his debut 2–0 away to Brighton & Hove Albion in the Europa League group stage; in his one league game on 29 October the team lost 5–2 at PSV Eindhoven before John van 't Schip was appointed the next day.

+Managerial career

+On 13 May 2024, Maduro was announced as Eredivisie club Almere City's new head coach ahead of the 2024–25 season.
+Upon joining he stated, "As a native of Almere, Almere City FC and the city of Almere mean a lot to me.
+I am therefore happy to return to the club where I started my coaching career."

+On 18 December 2024, Maduro was dismissed from his role as head coach at Almere City.

 Personal life

-Maduro's father was originally from Aruba, and his mother was from Curaçao, both islands in the Caribbean.
+Maduro's father was originally from the town Paradera on Aruba, and his mother was from Curaçao, both being islands in the Dutch Caribbean.